TinkerTools/poltype2/README.md

 * Formal atom charge will be assigned via the input number of bonds and bond order for surrounding bonds and element of each atom.
 * Optional keywords exist to add missing hydrogens.
 * Special radical charge states require additional information in the input file specifying which atom is a radical.

+### Ligand Protonation State Generation
-* Dominant ionization states at pH 7 are enumerated and MOL files are generated via Dimorphite-DL.
+* Dominant ionization states at pH 7 are enumerated and SDF files are generated via Dimorphite-DL.
+* Use ``genprotstatesonly`` to quit program after generating dominant ionization states at pH=7.

 ### Minimum Example Usage Parameterization